Bachelor's in Athletic Training Program

 - Hands-on experience working with NCAA Division I Athletes from SUU’s sports teams.

 - Attend regional and national professional athletic training conferences to participate in workshops and networking activities

 - Volunteer for local high school sports camps and tournaments taking place on campus

-- Job shadow with local physicians, physical therapists or chiropractors.
+- Job shadow with local physicians or chiropractors.

 Athletic Training Courses You May Take

 - Athletic Training/Sports Medicine--study the practical application of methods in treatment of athletic injuries and athletic training procedures.